camposdp/pca_unipodal/README.md

 main_plot_all: code to calculate the PCA of a single individual and plot the component and reconstruction.

 heatmap_contagem_PCA: code to evaluate the individuals' cross-correlation in a heatmap using threshold or max pooling.

+main_automatic: code to process all components, including the generation of correlation analysis.
+Figures, workspace and variables are automatic saved in a chosen file.